To provide a construction service in the ACT, you will need a licence.

 Read more about what activities require a medical gas licence in the ACT [PDF 316.7 KB].

-- Medical Gasfitter
+Medical Gasfitter |

-Your licence will be conditioned if you have both a medical gasfitter and medical gas technician licence.
+Note: Your licence will be conditioned if you have both a medical gasfitter and medical gas technician licence.
 This condition prevents you from commissioning a medical gas system if you have also installed the part that needs to be commissioned.
 This means the same person cannot do both the installation and testing of a medical gas system.

 Applying for a licence

-- Evidence of your qualifications
+- Evidence of your qualifications.

 - Applicant Statement of Experience [DOCX 72.5 KB]